Naifaru: Healthcare

-Lhaviyani Atoll Hospital (LHAH) is the only Medical facility in Naifaru.
-It is the state level Hospital of Faadhippolhu and so people from Naifaru, people from neighbor islands, and people from neighboring atolls visit it for medical procedures.
+Lhaviyani Atoll Hospital (LHAH) is the only medical facility in Naifaru.
+It is the state level hospital of Lhaviyani Atoll and so people from Naifaru and people from neighboring islands and atolls visit it for medical procedures.

 Education

 Secondary and primary education

 Madhrasathul Ifthithaah is the second oldest education institute in the country.
-It was inaugurated in the year 1933 by the Naifaru born renown scholar and Supreme Judge Abdullah Fahmi Didi (Jalaluddin).
+It was inaugurated in the year 1933 by the Naifaru born scholar and Judge Abdullah Fahmi Didi (Jalaluddin).
 It teaches students from LKG, UKG, Grade 1 up to grade 12.
-Students of grade 10 do the Cambridge O' levels and after finishing grade 12 they sit in London Ed Excel Advance Level examinations.
-Students from Madhrasathul Ifthithaah have scored good grades in the National Top Ten in the O' Levels and A Levels.
-The school population is more than 1000.
+Students of grade 10 do the Cambridge O' levels and after finishing grade 12 they sit in Edexcel A-level examinations.

 Preschool

-Until 2016, Naifaru had three preschools; Nooraanee Preschool (NPS), Roashanee Preschool (RPS) and Lifelong Learning Preschool (LLP).
-NPS and RPS were managed by the local council while LLP was a private school.
+Until 2023, Naifaru had three preschools; Nooraanee Preschool (NPS), Roashanee Preschool (RPS) and Zoom Tuition.
+NPS and RPS were managed by the local council while Zoom tuition was a private school.
 NPS and RPS are the oldest preschools in the Maldives.
 Nooraanee Preschool was opened in 1947.

-In 2017 the name of Roashanee Preschool changed to Iqra International Preschool and the school is now very different.
+In 2017 the name of Roashanee Preschool changed to Iqra International Preschool.